Home Types of Contracts Shared Services Agreement

 • Avoid Unnecessary Constraints: When drafting the agreement, it's important to keep it flexible and versatile by avoiding unnecessary constraints.
 For instance, the agreement does not need to specify particular types of equipment or services.
 A too-specific agreement can limit your options and prevent you from sharing services not initially considered.
 Moreover, consider using pre-existing templates to avoid reinventing the entire content.
 There are many templates available for shared services agreements.

-• Include Multiple Parties: Instead of limiting the shared services agreement to just two parties, it's best to include many parties.
+• Include Multiple Parties: Instead of limiting the shared services agreement to just two parties, you may include many parties.
 It can be achieved using language such as "this agreement has been reached between the undersigned parties," which allows multiple jurisdictions to join the agreement.
+This depends on your specific arrangement.

 Steps to Draft a Shared Services Agreement